gomorpheus/morpheus-docs/library/automation/workflows.rst

     |

 Price Phase Tasks allow computed pricing for any workload in any Cloud (even public Clouds) to be overridden based on custom logic designed by the user.
-They feed a variable "spec" into the Task which represents the Instance configuration.
+The variable "spec" is fed into the Task which represents the Instance configuration.
 The Task can be designed to use the Instance config data and compute an appropriate price for the Instance. |morpheus| expects a return payload in the format below for the price override to work correctly.
 If used, pricing computed via Task replaces any other costing data which would have been applied to the workload (such as pricing based on the Service Plan).
 The user will see price estimates based on the Price Phase Task in the Instance provisioning wizard where the Service Plan pricing would otherwise be shown.
 Additionally, since Workflows which invoke Price Phase Tasks are tied to the Layout, the user can see different pricing depending on which Instance Type Layout is selected.

 ..
 NOTE:: Price Phase Tasks are only invoked if the Workflow is tied to a Layout.